gortibaldik/visuallm/README.md

 ## VERSION: `0.4.4`

+- reload all the elements on button press
+- route changes handled by `:key` attribute (to follow the actual best practices, improves scrolling experience)

+## changelog: `0.4.3`

 - added table modal, instead of creating a file that will be downloaded a `copy to clipboard` button was added

 ## changelog: `0.4.0`